Solar Cycle Observations: Flows

 High resolution continuous magnetic data from space-based observatories (i.e., SOHO/MDI and SDO/HMI) have ushered in a new era, paving the way for meridional flow measurements with unprecedented spatial and temporal resolution, revealing that the amplitude and structure vary with the solar cycle \citep{2004Gizon, 2008GonzalezHernandez_etal, 2010HathawayRightmire}.
 The meridional flow measured by magnetic pattern tracking \citep{2022Hathaway_etal} for the last two solar cycles (see Figure~\ref{fig:lu_mc2}) shows that the meridional flow is the strongest at solar cycle minimum and weakens during solar minimum.
 This weakening of the meridional flow was more pronounced during the stronger Solar Cycle 23 than it was for the weak Solar Cycle 24.
 The relative magnitude of this cycle dependent change in the flow speed is illustrated in the left panel of Figure~\ref{fig:lu_mc3}.
 This modulation of the meridional flow by the presence of ARs may serve as a nonlinear feedback mechanism for regulating the solar cycle, as described in the next section.

-Another aspect of the meridional flow, are the quite contentious of high latitude equatorward flows, sometimes referred to as polar counter-cells.
-The possibility of these flows was suggested by \citet{Ulrich_2010, 2010HathawayRightmire}, but later dismissed \citep{2012RightmireUpton_etal} as an instrumental artifact because they were not originally present in high resolution HMI data.
+Another aspect of the meridional flow is the quite contentious existence of the high-latitude equatorward flows, sometimes referred to as polar counter-cells.
+If present, these flows would have implications for the build up of the polar fields and thus the strength of the solar cycle \citep{Jiang:2009, Upton:2014b}.
+The possibility of these flows was suggested by \citet{Ulrich_2010} as well as \citet{2010HathawayRightmire}, but later dismissed \citep{2012RightmireUpton_etal} as an instrumental artifact because the counter-cells were not originally present in high-resolution HMI data.
 However, more recent analysis \citep{2022Hathaway_etal} now suggests these flows may have returned and are now observed in the HMI measurements (see Figure~\ref{fig:lu_mc2}).
-As of yet, their appearance does not seem to have a solar cycle dependence but rather to occur somewhat sporadically.
+As of yet, their appearance does not seem to have a solar-cycle dependence but rather to occur somewhat sporadically.
 Resolving these structures unambiguously remains a challenge for several reasons.
 First and foremost, these flows only appear to be $\sim 1-2$ m s$^{-1}$, an order of magnitude weaker than the already difficult to measure standard meridional flow.
 Secondly, they appear at latitudes above 60$^\circ$, where the radial component of the magnetic field is not well resolved and signal to noise is small.
 While advancement in the measurement techniques may eventually shed some light on this ambiguous aspect of the meridional flow, a mission to directly observe the poles with a Doppler-magnetograph may ultimately be needed to fully resolve these controversial flows.